After-Shock/Cloudbox-wiki/First-Time-Install:-Radarr.md

 ## 5. Indexers

-After adding in your favorite [[indexers| First-Time-Install: Prerequisites#6-preferred-downloading-method]], you may add the following ...
+After adding in your favorite [[indexers| Basics: Prerequisites#6-preferred-downloading-method]], you may add the following ...

 ### NZBHydra